Where Does It Go?

 Find a collection site close to you here or drop off with a Threadcycle partner like Big Brothers Big Sisters, Goodwill, Northwest Center, and Salvation Army.

 Give your professional wear a second life by donating to Dress for Success, a program that supports women in the community.
+Simple & Just, a non-profit resale shop in Ballard, accepts gently worn women’s and men’s clothing.

 Electronics